gicLAB/SECDA/README.md

 J. Haris, P. Gibson, J. Cano, N. Bohm Agostini, D. Kaeli.
 SECDA: Efficient Hardware/Software Co-Design of FPGA-based DNN Accelerators for Edge Inference.
 33rd IEEE International Symposium on Computer Architecture and High Performance Computing (SBAC-PAD), Belo Horizonte, Brazil, October 2021.

 # SECDA-TFLite
-This repo contains the work for our initial case study using this methodology where we developed and implemented two GEMM accelerator designs for CONV2D layers within for TFLite inference.
+This repo contains the work for our initial case study using this methodology where we developed and implemented two GEMM accelerator designs for CONV2D layers for TFLite inference.
 Here we publish the source code to reproduce our methodology case study, along with the accelerator designs we have developed.

 ## PYNQ-Z1 TFLite Inference with Accelerators